bjmt/yamtk/README.md

             motif counts.
 Requires a single thread.
  -j <int>   Number of threads minimotif can use to scan.
 Default: 1.
 Note that
             increasing this number will also increase memory usage slightly.
-            The max number of threads is limited by the number of motifs being scanned.
+            The number of threads is limited by the number of motifs being scanned.
  -v         Verbose mode.
 Recommended when using for the first time with new
             motifs/sequences, as warnings about potential issues will only be